ACCA Registered

 3. Morale and burnout cost

 The long-term cost.
 Teams that consistently absorb scope creep become demoralised.
 They work longer hours for the same project fee, feel undervalued, and eventually leave.
-Staff turnover costs 50–100% of annual salary to replace.
+Replacing a team member can cost the equivalent of 50–100% of their annual salary.

 Prevention Through Better Pricing and Scoping